Halima95/project01/README.md

 ## Approach :

-First of all was deciding what I actually wanted to build after that the wireframing for the modles and website pages.
+First of all was deciding what I actually wanted to build after that the wireframing for the models and website pages.

 ## What's next: